-Articulation is the process of developing a formal, written agreement that identifies courses (or sequences of courses) from a "sending" campus that are comparable to, or acceptable in lieu of specific course requirements at a "receiving" campus (Handbook for California Articulation Policies and Procedures).
+Articulation is the process of developing a formal, written agreement that identifies courses (or sequences of courses) from a "sending" campus that are comparable to, or acceptable in lieu of specific course requirements at a "receiving" campus.

 What is an Articulation Agreement?

 Each university system has its own program requirements.
 These requirements vary with the student’s intended major.
-An articulation agreement is an agreement with a four-year institution that specifies which Moorpark College courses may be transferred to meet general education, elective, or/and major requirements.
+An articulation agreement, sometimes referred to as transfer course agreement, is an agreement with a four-year institution that specifies which Moorpark College courses may be transferred to meet general education, elective, or/and major requirements.
 The purpose of articulation is to facilitate the successful transfer of students from a community college (Moorpark College) to a four-year institution.

-General Education The General Education Breadth agreements indicate those courses that a student can complete at MC to satisfy the general education requirements at the transfer campus.
-The two systemwide Geneneral Education Breadth patterns are the IGETC and CSU GE-Breadth.
+General Education - The General Education Breadth agreements indicate those courses that a student can complete at MC to satisfy the general education requirements at the transfer campus.
+The two systemwide General Education Breadth patterns are the IGETC and CSU GE-Breadth.